DIAGNijmegen/website-content/content/pages/vacancies/msc-automated-AI-development.md

 - Develop and validate a pipeline for automated development of AI.

 ## Requirements
-- Master students with a major in computer science, mathematics, biomedical engineering, artificial intelligence, physics, or a related area in the final stage of master level studies are invited to apply.
+Master students with a major in computer science, mathematics, biomedical engineering, artificial intelligence, physics, or a related area in the final stage of master's studies are invited to apply.
 - Experience with programming in Python.
 - Experience/interest in deep learning, medical imaging, and medical image analysis.